CDocc/tmc-additions/README.md

 ## Support

-For issues or questions, contact the development team.
+For issues or questions, contact the me in my discord.